qunitjs/qunitjs.com/index.md

 To contribute:

 * [Watch the repository](https://github.com/qunitjs/qunit) to learn about release, new requests, or bug reports.
-* The source of this website, is in the [qunitjs.com](https://github.com/qunitjs/qunitjs.com) repository.
+* The source of this website, is in the ["docs/" directory](https://github.com/qunitjs/qunit/tree/main/docs).
-* The source of the Documentation site, is in the ["docs/" directory](https://github.com/qunitjs/qunit/tree/master/docs).

 ---